nadpierre/stm-transit-delay-prediction/README.md

 1. Get API keys:

-- Visit this [STM page](https://www.stm.info/en/about/developers/faq-new-api-hub) and this [Tom Tom page](https://developer.tomtom.com/knowledgebase/platform/articles/how-to-get-an-tomtom-api-key/).
+- Visit this [STM page](https://www.stm.info/en/about/developers/faq-new-api-hub) and this [TomTom page](https://developer.tomtom.com/knowledgebase/platform/articles/how-to-get-an-tomtom-api-key/).
 - Follow the instructions to create and account and obtain your API key.

 2. Set up API keys:

 - Copy the file `.env-sample` and rename it `.env`
 - Replace the values with your actual API keys.

+### Usage (to be completed)